OHM-Space/Infotention.js/README.md

 'By "augmenting human intellect" we mean increasing the capability of a man to approach a complex problem situation, to gain comprehension to suit his particular needs, and to derive solutions to problems.
 Increased capability in this respect is taken to mean a mixture of the following: more-rapid comprehension, better comprehension, the possibility of gaining a useful degree of comprehension in a situation that previously was too complex, speedier solutions, better solutions, and the possibility of finding solutions to problems that before seemed insoluble.
 And by "complex situations" we include the professional problems of diplomats, executives, social scientists, life scientists, physical scientists, attorneys, designers--whether the problem situation exists for twenty minutes or twenty years.
 We do not speak of isolated clever tricks that help in particular situations.
 We refer to a way of life in an integrated domain where hunches, cut-and-try, intangibles, and the human "feel for a situation" usefully co-exist with powerful concepts, streamlined terminology and notation, sophisticated methods, and high-powered electronic aids.'

 The FIRST STAGE of development is to create a Yahoo Pipes style interface and an API for wrapping javascript libraries such that they are usable with the "Dataflow" style of programming, similar to Pure Data (PD).
+The individual scripts could communicate by consuming and emmiting structured text in the form of JSON objects.

 From wikipedia article - https://en.wikipedia.org/wiki/Dataflow_programming